Check out some of the very best holiday email subject lines to inspire your own this holiday season.

 • Black Friday

 When you can, work both these top converting words and top holiday email marketing words into your subject lines, and you’ll enjoy the benefits that come from writing excellent holiday marketing email copy.

-Another common theme shared by good holiday email copy is stating the offer in the subject line like Chandon does in this pre-Thanksgiving email campaign offering free ground shipping enabling their subscribers to stock up on bubbly for their celebrations.
-The subject line simply states, Ground Shipping Included and the headline reinforces the offer.
+Another common theme shared by good holiday email copy is stating the offer in the subject line.
+Chandon does this in their pre-Thanksgiving email campaign offering free ground shipping — enabling their subscribers to stock up on bubbly for their celebrations.
+The subject line simply states that ground shipping is included, and the headline reinforces the offer.

 This example from Birchbox promises to alleviate holiday stress and links to their holiday shop with gifts broken down by price point.

 Gift guides are another effective way to help customers.
 Curating your products by interest or use case also helps direct buyers in the right direction.

 As you prepare your holiday email marketing strategy, remember to keep these tips in mind.
 As inboxes get more and more crowded as the holiday season arrives, your subject lines will be pivotal in making your messages stand out to your email list.